pulumi/pulumi-hugo/themes/default/content/docs/languages-sdks/go/_index.md

 ## Templates

 The fastest way to get started is to use a template.
 The template will initialize a Pulumi project.
-The getting started guides shown above will help do this on your cloud of choice, but this section describes doing so independently.

 From an empty directory, create a new project: